||Meet the Designer-Artist

 What is the name of the piece you submitted with your success story?

-What inspired this design?
 I really enjoy using dark saturated colors and pewter with cultural or celestial symbols.
 This piece is a combination of all of those things.

-How did it come together?
 My signature bracelet is the coil style.
 I was playing with the beads on my work station and was struck with the notion to "mix it together."
 I mixed the colors into a bead soup and randomly strung them on the coil.
 It was finished off with the wrapped looped spirals.